How is CML treated?

 Treatment for different phases of CML

-Treatment with a targeted therapy drug called a TKI (tyrosine kinase inhibitor) is usually very effective at controlling the disease in the chronic phase.
+Treatment with a targeted therapy drug called a tyrosine kinase inhibitor (TKI) is usually very effective at controlling the disease in the chronic phase.
 Once the disease is under control, most people can live a normal life.
 You will keep taking TKIs and have regular blood tests to check how well you are responding to treatment.
+TKIs are usually given as tablets that you take at home.

 Your doctor may suggest different TKIs or chemotherapy, depending on your previous treatment, blood results, symptoms and overall health.